-(13) ADDITIONAL SUPPLEMENTAL DATA (UNAUDITED)
+(12) ADDITIONAL SUPPLEMENTAL DATA (UNAUDITED)

-The historical consolidated financial results of CIENA for prior periods have been restated to include the financial position and results of operations of Lightera.
-In the opinion of management, financial statements included in this report reflect all normal recurring adjustments which the Company considers necessary for the Fair Presentations of the results of operations for the interim period covered and of the financial position of the Company at the date of the interim balance sheet.
-The following unaudited supplemental consolidated balance sheet, supplemental consolidated statements of operations, and of cash flows show the historical results of the combined CIENA and Lightera for the period ending January 31, 1999 which was prior to the consummation of the merger of the two entities:
+The historical consolidated financial results of CIENA for prior periods have been restated to include the financial position and results of operations of Omnia.
+In the opinion of management, financial statements included in this report reflect all normal recurring adjustments which the Company considers necessary for the fair presentations of the results of operations for the interim period covered and of the financial position of the Company at the date of the interim balance sheet.
+The following management's discussion and analysis of financial condition and results of operations, unaudited supplemental consolidated balance sheet, supplemental consolidated statement of operations, and supplemental consolidated statement of cash flows show the historical results of the combined CIENA and Omnia for the three months ended January 31, 1998 and 1999, April 30, 1998 and 1999, and the six months ended April 30, 1998 and 1999, which were prior to the consummation of the merger of the two entities: